fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Basics of RobotC.md

 1. What do you think the code does?
 If it was hooked to a robot with two wheels, what would the robot do?
 2. Change the code so that the robot goes forward for 1 second, spin clockwise for 3 seconds, moves backwards for 1 second and then stops.

-Ask for the code to be uploaded to the demo robot and see if it works!
+Ask for the code to be uploaded to a demo robot and see if it works!

 ## Submission

 - Submit the file as `simplemotor.c` in the form below.
-- The code should make a robot go forward, spin clockwise, and go backwards as explained above.
+- The code should make a robot go forward for 1 second, spin clockwise for 3 seconds, moves backward for 1 second and then stop.
 - You will need to log in to a Google or DEC account.

 <p style="text-align:center">